 C. Attorney’s Fees and Expenses - Prior to retaining an attorney on any basis requiring the payment of fees to the attorney (the payment of expenses to an attorney providing services at no charge shall not be considered as a payment of fees for this purpose), the Board of Review Chair or the Presiding Officer shall consult with the MS General Chair and the USA Swimming General Counsel.
 The Treasurer is authorized and directed to pay any fee and expenses charged by the attorney and approved by Board of Review Chair.

+D. All communications with USA Swimming and general console should be sent from the General Chair and then copy the original sender on what is sent to USA Swimming.